10thfloor/vending-state-machine/README.md

 # vending-state-machine

-A vending machine, implemented as a finite-state-machine, with Typescript too.
+A vending machine, implemented as a finite-state-machine, with TypeScript too.

 #### Installation